AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Polarized Fractal Efficiency (PFE)
 ### Description
-Developed by Hans Hannula, the PFE is categorized as a momentum indicator, and uses the methods of fractal geometry and the chaos theory to establish the price efficiency of the movements.
+Hans Hannula developed the PFE, which is categorized as a momentum indicator.
+It uses the methods of fractal geometry and chaos theory to determine the price efficiency of the movements.

 ### Interpretation
 When the PFE zigzags around the zero line, no trend is present.
 If the PFE is equally formed and running above the zero line, the market is in an uptrend.
 The higher the value, the stronger the uptrend.